September 4, 2016

 The ads in native advertisements are generally information based.
 They include useful information that is captivating and targeted to a very specific market.
 Many people often use native advertising and content marketing interchangeably.
 This is usually due to the fact that the information used in native advertisements is highly informative and valuable, just as the content should be for content marketing.

-Native advertisements are not like traditional advertisements because they do not directly promote their own company or the product/service offered.
+Native advertisements are unlike traditional advertisements because they do not directly promote their company or the product/service offered.
 They are delivered in stream and do not disrupt the users’ experience, nor do they keep users from utilizing the platform like a pop-up ad does.
 Native advertisements are seen by 25 percent more consumers, have the ability to increase the drive to purchase by 18 percent, are claimed to be 97 percent more effective at achieving branding goals, and are looked at 2 percent more than editorial content.

 If your company is looking for native advertising or content marketing, contact the experts at your local South Florida marketing agency.
 Our team can design and execute what is needed to help increase the visibility of your company.